-Everything sounds so tempting -- how do you decide what to grow?
+Everything sounds so tempting—how do you decide what to grow?
 Your first consideration should always be to plant what you like to eat.
 Still, you'll need to compromise because some crops simply won't grow in all areas.
 Peanuts take a much longer season than a USDA Zone 5 can really provide.
 Many eggplants need a long period of heat and sun to successfully set fruit.
 Weigh in the following considerations before making your final list of what to grow in your vegetable garden.

 If space is an issue, make a list of your favorite vegetables, then look through some seed catalogs and see what the average spacing is for these vegetables as well as whether you get one harvest or many.
 Corn is a space hog.
 You need several rows of corn to have enough to cross-pollinate each other and produce the actual ears of corn.
 Corn takes months to mature, and you get basically one good picking from the crop unless you've staggered your planting.
 At the other end, pole beans take up very little space and keep producing for weeks.

 What's Grown Locally?

-If you have access to farm fresh produce locally, you might want to save the space in your garden for the vegetables you truly love and that aren't always available.
-Sweet corn is a big crop in my area and, in season, it's plentiful, inexpensive and unbeatably delicious.
+If you have access to farm-fresh produce locally, you might want to save the space in your garden for the vegetables you truly love and that aren't always available.
+Sweet corn is a big crop in my area and, in season, it's plentiful, inexpensive, and unbeatably delicious.

-Timing.
 When Will You Be Around to Enjoy Your Harvest?

+Will you be around to harvest when the crop is ripe?
+If you're only around on weekends, vegetable gardening will be a challenge, but not impossible.
 An overly ripe tomato is still delicious, but beans and zucchini can grow to enormous size in the blink of an eye.
 If you plan on taking a long vacation or even several short vacations, you should arrange with a friend to come over and harvest the ripe vegetables.
 They'll get fresh vegetables, and your plants will keep producing longer.